AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/scan-and-ocr.md

 ---
 title: Scan & OCR
 description: Convert scans or images of documents into searchable, editable PDF files, and adjust the quality of the resulting file
+role: Business Practitioner
-solution: Acrobat DC
+product: Acrobat DC
-feature: tutorial
-topics: Scan
-audience: User
-activity: use
-skill: Beginner
+level: Beginner
-doc-type: tutorial
-team: DC Product Marketing Engagement
 thumbnail: KT-6830.jpg
 ---